 Figure 19: Parameter distribution between randomly drawn models (gray) and the fitted ones (orange).
 A: input scaling α , randomly drawn parameters are shifted to higher values.
 B: Bias current I{Bias} doesn't match the long tail into the negative.
-C: membrane time constant τ_m , D: noise strength $\sqrt{2D}$, E: adaption time constant τ_A , F: adaption strength Δ_A , G: time constant of the dendritic low-pass filter τ{dend} , H: refractory period t{ref} .
+C: membrane time constant τ_m , D: noise strength $\sqrt{2D}$, E: adaption time constant τ_A , F: adaption strength Δ_A , G: time constant of the dendritic low pass filter τ{dend} , H: refractory period t{ref}

 Figure 20: Distribution of firing properties from randomly drawn models (orange) and the original cells (blue).
-The distribution of the seven firing properties agree well, but especially the vector strength (VS) in C is offset to the distribution seen in the cells and shows manly lower values and the burstiness and SC are also slightly offset.
+The distribution of the seven firing properties agree well, but especially the vector strength (VS) in \mathbf{C} is offset to the distribution seen in the cells and shows manly lower values and the burstiness and SC are also slightly offset.

-5 Discussion
+6 Discussion

 In this thesis a simple model based on the leaky integrate-and-fire (LIF) model was developed to allow the simulation of a neuron population that correctly represents the heterogeneity of P-units in the electrosensory pathway of the electric fish A. leptorhynchus.
-The LIF model was extended by an adaption current, a refractory period and simulated the input synapses by rectifying and low-pass filtering the input current, building on the model proposed by Walz (2013).
-This model was then fit to in vivo recordings of single Punits characterized by seven firing properties and the resulting models were compared to their respective reference cell.
+The LIF model was extended by an adaption current, a refractory period and simulated the input synapses by rectifying and low pass filtering the input current, building on the model proposed by Walz (2013).
+This model was then fit to in vivo recordings of single P-units characterized by seven firing properties and the resulting models were compared to their respective reference cell.
 Additionally estimates of the distributions and covariances of the model parameters were used to draw random parameter sets.
 Simulations of these generated populations were compared with the data.

-The previously proposed model by Walz (2013) was limited to only non bursting P-units, but the extension allows now also the simulation of bursting neurons.
-The model proposed by Chacron et al. (2001) also models the P-units with a extended LIF neuron but uses a dynamic threshold to add the negative ISI correlation, instead of an adaption current as used here.
-This causes the the neuron to display divisive adaption (Benda et al., 2010) instead of the substractive adaption shown in P-units (Benda et al., 2005).
-Their model was also only shown for one representative neuron of bursting non-bursting cells.
+(TODO: comparison to the other already existing models)

-5.1 Model fit
+6.1 Model fit

-The dendritic low-pass filter and the refractory period were necessary for the model to match the firing behavior of the P-units (fig. 7).
-As Walz (2013) demonstrated a model without the low-pass filter is not able to match the VS and locks too strongly to the EOD.
-A refractory period t{ref} is necessary for the model to deviate from the ISI histogram shown by continuously firing P-units (fig. 2 D) and show bursting behavior and is flexible enough to match different strengths of burstiness.
+The dendtritic low pass filter and the refractory period were necessary for the model to match the firing behavior of the P-units (fig. 7).
+As Walz (2013) demonstrated a model without the low pass filter is not able to match the VS and locks too strongly to the EOD.
+A refractory period t{ref} is necessary for the model to deviate from the Gaussian firing probability (TODO: explain what that is) and show bursting behavior and is flexible enough to match different strengths of burstiness.

 With these additions the behavior of the cells was generally matched well by the models with very similar final distributions of the firing properties but there were some limitations.
-The model failed to reproduce cells with a very high burstiness (long bursts with long pauses between) and as such a high coefficient of variation could not fully be matched by the model (fig. 12).
-The example of fig. 8 A is a case where the model can show this type of firing behavior (long bursts and pauses) yet it seems difficult to reach the parameter configuration needed with the fitting approach used.
-In contrast to this, the firing behavior of the cells in fig. 8 B and C are not possible for the model in its current form.
+The model failed to reproduce cells with a very high burstiness (long bursts with long pauses between) or a high coefficient of variation could not fully be matched by the model (TODO: burst or CV not really correct because of the correlation!) (fig. 12).
+The example of fig. 8 A is a case where the model can show this type firing behavior (long bursts and pauses) but it seems difficult to reach the parameter configuration needed with the fitting approach used.
+In contrast to that the firing behavior of the cells in fig. 8 B and C are not possible for the model in its current form.
 The addition of the refractory period t{ref} does not also allow for an increased firing probability at the 2nd EOD period and the cell C shows a higher order structure in its ISI histogram on a comparatively long timescale which the proposed simple model cannot reproduce.
 These kind of cells showing higher order structure in their ISI histogram are rare but might provide interesting insights in the physiological properties of P-units when further studied.